Underwood International College

 2. Qualifications (International students)

-International students are non-Korean citizens whose parents are both non-Korean citizens.
+• International students are non-Korean citizens whose parents are both non-Korean citizens.
 A Korean citizen with dual citizenship is not considered an international applicant.

-3. Transfer to the Junior Class
+B. Transfer to the Junior class

-• Those who have completed their freshman and sophomore year or subsequent years, or received an AA (Associate of Arts) degree at a college or university can apply for transfer to the junior class of UIC.
+• Those who (will) have completed their freshman and sophomore year or subsequent years, or received an AA (Associate of Arts) degree at a college or university can apply for transfer to the junior class of UIC.

-Applicants who have been studying in a university must have earned 63 (68 for ISE) credits and at least one half of the required credits necessary for graduation at their previous university (in case of the 3-year British universities, two thirds or more) to be considered as transfer students.
+• Applicants who have been studying in a university must(will) have earned 63 (68 for ISE) credits and at least one half of the required credits necessary for graduation at their previous university (in case of the 3-year UK universities, two thirds or more) to be considered as transfer applicants.

-- Universities in South Korea (63 or 68 credits, and at least one half of the credits for graduation)
+Universities in South Korea (63 or 68 credits, and at least one half of the credits for graduation)

-- Universities overseas (One half of the credits for graduation)
+Universities overseas (One half of the credits for graduation)

 Students (all applicants) who have earned credits from an exchange (visiting) college must receive confirmation of the credits from the previous university and receive a transcript (including the credits) from the previous university.
 The submission of the transcript must be made during the application period.